Ada-C6/weekly-learning-goals/week-9.md

 9.5 Guide users to provide better data input
 9.6 Learn how to test Rails applications using Minitest and rake
 9.7 Build tests for Active Record models
+9.8 Explain the role of a "User Story" in software development and implement the practice.

 # Questions & Learning Goals